-Mustachioed FPS streamer Dr Disrespect has founded his own studio to develop a shooter to rival Warzone and Apex Legends.
-Here’s everything we know about Midnight Society’s project, and what the Two-Time’s very own battle royale game could look like.
+Mustachioed FPS streamer Dr Disrespect has co-founded his own studio to develop a shooter to rival Warzone, Apex Legends, Tarkov, and more.
+Here’s everything we know about Midnight Society’s DEADROP, and what the Two-Time’s very own game could look like.

 Herschel “Guy” Beahm IV, better known as Dr Disrespect, is one of the most popular streamers in the world.
-Known for his mullet, mustache, and shades, Dr Disrespect plays a variety of the most popular FPS games – although he offers intense criticism.
+Known for his mullet, mustache, and shades, Dr Disrespect plays a variety of the most popular FPS games, although he offers intense criticism from time to time.

 A former game developer, Dr Disrespect has now launched Midnight Society, a studio that’s developing a game to rival the most popular shooters and battle royale games.

-It also looks like the game will have a ranked mode at launch, with the developers confirming that “the pros, the players, the teams, the content creators,” will get insight into “design decisions, feature prioritizing, and balancing discussions when that feedback could be used.”
+DEADROP is also set to be focused on competitive play, with the developers confirming that “the pros, the players, the teams, the content creators,” will get insight into “design decisions, feature prioritizing, and balancing discussions when that feedback could be used.”

-What could Dr Disrespect’s battle royale be inspired by?
+What could Dr Disrespect’s DEADROP be inspired by?

 Dr Disrespect will play almost anything where you can shoot a gun, but he lives by the motto “Violence, Speed, Momentum,” and looks for it in the games he plays.

-After finding success in PUBG, Dr Disrespect is all over anything in the battle royale genre and believes that traditional multiplayer games such as Halo Infinite needs a battle royale to survive.
-However, he’s been extremely critical of Warzone over the past year, slamming its aim assist, server issues, lack of map changes, audio, and more.
+After finding success in PUBG, Dr Disrespect is all over anything in the battle royale genre and keeps coming back to Escape from Tarkov.
+He believes that traditional multiplayer games such as Halo Infinite needs a battle royale to survive.
+However, he’s been extremely critical of Warzone over the past couple of years, slamming its aim assist, server issues, lack of map changes, audio, and more.

 Dr Disrespect launched Midnight Society along with two industry titans, Robert Bowling and Quinn DelHoyo.